 Results from discontinued operations relate to the disposal of our former Commercial business, which was completed in April 2011.
 We reached substantial completion of asset liquidation at December 31, 2012.
-Although there was no revenue related to the Commercial business in 2016, 2015 or 2014, we continue to incur legal and accounting expenses as we work with authorities on final deregistration of each international entity, as well as product liability and other legal expenses associated with product previously sold into the Commercial channel.
+Although there was no revenue related to the Commercial business in 2017, 2016 or 2015, we continue to incur product liability expenses associated with product previously sold into the Commercial channel.